herber/warp/readme.md

 ### Can't I just use Next.js?

 Yeah!
-Nest.js is great, but it includes a lot of bloat that most people don't need or don't even know about like _Interceptors_, or built in support for microservice.
-Warp aims be much simple, while offering the features that most APIs need.
+Nest.js is great, but it includes a lot of bloat that most people don't need or don't even know about, like _Interceptors_, or built in support for microservice.
+Warp aims be much simple, while offering the features most APIs need.

 If you need a bunch of abstractions and enterprise-level features, then Nest.js is great.
 If you want to build an API (big or small) but don't need all of those features, then Warp is a great choice.